uyedaj/macrophy_course/projects/PAUP_lab/paup.md

 What is the best model?
 Does the answer differ depending on the criterion you pick?
 What is the correct criterion anyway!?!

-Challenge: Implement the model in PAUP\* and analyze using a heuristic search.
+Assignment: Create a new log file with your *username_assignment2_paupanalysis.log* and implement the model in PAUP\* and analyze using a heuristic search.
 Perform a bootstrap analysis with 100 replicates that takes a reasonable amount of time.
 Save the tree in your output folder.

-When you are finished, email me your log file.
-In the future we will use Github, so please get Github account.
+When you are finished, upload your log file to canvas assignments.